mapillary/mapillary-js/README.md

 ## Installation and usage

 To start using MapillaryJS with data from the [Mapillary](https://www.mapillary.com) platform, you need an app token.
-When extending MapillaryJS to render your own data, no app token is needed.
+When [providing Mapillary JS with your own data](https://mapillary.github.io/mapillary-js/docs/extension), no app token is needed.

 <details open>
   <summary><b><code>ES6 bundler</code></b></summary>